ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="23">I updated via WiFi but now the receiver won't work and has SOLID LED</span>

 ???
 Note "I updated via WiFi but now the receiver won't work and has SOLID LED"
-    This is a sign that the Wifi flashing didn't go through properly due to a premature power cycle.
+    This is a sign that the WiFi flashing didn't go through properly due to a premature power cycle.
 To fix this, you will have to bridge the boot pads (see [here](receivers/wiring-up.md)) and reflash using the Passthrough method (**Telemetry** option on Betaflight/iNav set to `OFF`.
 This is important!) or using an FTDI adapter.

     This video shows the steps albeit using a VSCode development environment but the ExpressLRS Configurator will work just fine.